 We have a vibrant, multidisciplinary group.
 Our research combines theoretical and empirical rigour with social relevance.
 Although we study a wide variety of contexts and employ a range of theoretical lenses and research methodologies, we tend to ask “big questions” and engage in longitudinal, process-focused research.

 As committed and engaged teachers, we take pride in our teaching at the undergraduate, masters, and doctoral levels.
 In recent years, we have developed a number of new courses and programs, notably in Entrepreneurship and Social Business and Enterprise.
-The 2014-2015 year will also see the inauguration of a new Major in Strategic Management, which will combine traditional topics in Strategy and Organization with attention to social and environmental impact.
+Our Major in Strategic Management combines traditional topics in Strategy and Organization with attention to social and environmental impact.

 About Strategy and Organization